House Rewire Cost Calculator

 Table of Contents

-Our House Rewire Cost Calculator is designed to give you a quick, tailored estimate for rewiring your home based on your specific property and preferences.
+By adding information into our House Rewire Cost Calculator we can give you a quick rewire cost, with a tailored estimate for rewiring your home based on your specific property and preferences.

 Select Your Property Type

-Choose from options like a 1-bed flat, terraced house, semi-detached home or detached house — this helps the calculator understand the scale of the rewiring job.
+Choose from options like a 1-bed flat, terraced house, semi-detached home or detached house — this helps the rewire cost calculator understand the scale of the rewiring job.

 Choose Wiring Complexity

 Tell the calculator whether your existing wiring is modern and straightforward, typical of older homes, or very old and difficult to access.
-More complex wiring usually increases the estimated cost.
+As the online rewire calculator will demonstrate, more complex wiring often increases the overall cost.

 Pick Your Fittings and Finishes

-Decide whether you want basic sockets and switches, mid-range fittings, or premium fixtures throughout your home.
-Higher-end fittings add to the overall figure.
+Decide whether you want basic sockets and how many switches, mid-range fittings, or premium fixtures to have throughout your home.
+Higher-end fittings add to the overall figure, and how many sockets etc you need can also make a difference.

 Add Any External Wiring Needs